How to Pay For Coding Bootcamp: Guide to Coding Bootcamp Financing

 |Women Who Code Scholarship||Codesmith||$1,000|

 Data from the US Equal Employment Opportunity Commission show that the diversity gap still exists.
 According to the 2021 report, the tech industry comprised only 14 percent Asian Americans, eight percent Hispanics, and seven percent African Americans.
 Here are some scholarships that seek to diversify the workforce by increasing tech education for minorities.

-You can get a personal loan or a student loan for coding bootcamp.
-Taking out a student loan for coding school may sound like a risky endeavor, but there are steps you can take to ensure financial security.
+While you cannot generally get federal student loans through FAFSA for coding bootcamps, you can take out a personal loan or a private student loan to finance your bootcamp education.
+Taking out a student loan for coding school may sound risky, but there are steps you can take to ensure financial security.
 Some coding bootcamps work exclusively with lender partners to offer zero-interest or low-interest loans to bootcamp students.
-Let’s look at some loan options below.
+Let’s look at some bootcamp loan options below.

-Some banks and financial institutions do not extend loan services for coding bootcamps but they are becoming increasingly popular.
+While not all lenders partner with coding bootcamps, student loans for bootcamp students are becoming increasingly popular.
 A private student loan generally only covers tuition so students would have to look for ways to cover their living expenses while studying.

 Younger people or those with a low credit score may need to have a family member co-sign for the loan.
 One important thing to note is that bootcamp lenders will likely charge a higher interest rate and stricter repayment terms than a federal student loan.
 You would also need to make due monthly payments even if you can’t find employment upon graduation.

 Apply For a Personal Loan